 1. Pray and Fast

-Allah’s Messenger (saw) said, “Winter is the Spring of the believer.
-Its nights are long for him to pray in, and its days are short for him to fast in.”
-Though we often associate winter with seasonal blues and hardships, these are in fact some of the best months of the year to increase our ibadah – short days making fasting easier on our bodies, and long nights give us ample time to complete our prayers.
+Though we often associate winter with seasonal blues, these are in fact some of the best months of the year to increase our supplications – short days make fasting easier on our bodies, and long nights give us time to complete our prayers.

 There are also extra rewards in this season; Ibn Rajab (may Allah mercy him) said: “Praying at the night of winter equals fasting at the day of summer.”